Maury Wills, base-stealing shortstop for Dodgers, dies at 89

 Wills broke Ty Cobb’s single-season record for stolen bases with his 97th swipe on Sept.
 23, 1962.
 That season he became the first player to steal more than 100 bases.

-The Dodgers will wear a patch in memory of Wills for the rest of this season.
+The Dodgers honored Wills with a moment of silence before the opener of their doubleheader against the Arizona Diamondbacks on Tuesday and showed his career highlights on the stadium video boards.
+The team will wear a patch in memory of Wills for the rest of this season.

-“Maury Wills was one of the most exciting Dodgers of all time,” team president and CEO Stan Kasten said.
-“He changed baseball with his base-running and made the stolen base an important part of the game.
-He was very instrumental in the success of the Dodgers with three world championships.”
+Manager Dave Roberts, an outfielder during his 10-year MLB career, was moved to tears as he recalled Wills’ impact on him.

+“He was a friend, a father, a mentor — all of the above for me, so this is a tough one for me,” he said.
+“He just kind of showed me to appreciate my craft, showed me how to be a big leaguer.
+He just loved to teach.
+I think a lot of where I get my excitement, my passion, my love for players is from Maury.”

 He was the National League Most Valuable Player in 1962, the same year he was MVP of the All-Star Game played in his hometown of Washington, D.C.